-Let Clover help meet your HUBZone and WOSB goals!
+Let Clover help meet your WOSB goals!

 The HUBZone Empowerment Contracting program provides federal contracting opportunities for qualified small businesses located in distressed areas.
 Fostering the growth of these federal contractors as viable businesses, for the long term, helps to empower communities, create jobs, and attract private investment.